mapbox/MapboxGeocoder.swift/README.md

 GeocoderExample
 ===============

-Simple Mapbox geocoder experimentation with Swift.
+Mapbox geocoder experimentation with Swift.

-The meat of what you want is in [`MapboxGeocoder.swift`](https://github.com/incanus/GeocoderExample/blob/master/MBGeocoder/MBGeocoder.swift).
-Import that file into your project and then use `MBGeocoder` as a drop-in replacement for Apple's `CLGeocoder` (at least for reverse geocoding... for now).
+Import `MBGeocoder.framework` into your project, then use `MBGeocoder` as a drop-in replacement for Apple's `CLGeocoder` (at least for reverse geocoding... for now).

+Includes example applications written in both Swift and Objective-C showing use of the framework (as well as a comparison of writing apps in either language).

+Head straight to [`MBGeocoder.swift`](https://github.com/incanus/GeocoderExample/blob/master/MBGeocoder/MBGeocoder.swift) if you want to see the guts of the library.